-To use Google Calendar Connector for IBM® Notes® (GCCIN), you must meet the following requirements.
+To use Google Calendar Connector for HCL Notes (GCCHN), you must meet the following requirements.

-- A G Suite or G Suite for Education account.
+- A G Suite or Google Workspace edition

-- A single Notes client with Domino Administrator installed.
+- Install a single HCL Notes client with Domino Administrator.

 - The server responsible for polling Google servers must have access to the internet.